Skip to main content

 Connecting Workers

 Workers poll the server for tasks and execute workflow code or activities.
 See the Worker Protocol reference for the full API contract.
+For the route role matrix, namespace lookup rules, and exact worker registration payload, see Namespace, Auth, And Worker Registration.

 PHP Workers